What would happen if a nation-state really did launch a serious cyberattack against the United States, perhaps as part of something larger?

-Jerry never worked for the government.
-He knows nothing about International espionage.
-He’s just an IT contractor from Minnesota.
-But hundreds have already died in bombings.
-Thousands more could die, first from Ebola, and then potentially from war with the wrong enemy.
-If he doesn’t take action, who will?
-Up against willful ignorance, a hostile law-enforcement bureaucracy, and armed with nothing but IT skills and quick wits, Jerry must leave his keyboard comfort zone and go face to face with elite foreign agents and shut this attack down.
+Hundreds are already dead.
+Thousands more could die, first from Ebola and then potentially from war with the wrong enemy.
+If he doesn’t act, who will?
+Up against willful ignorance, a hostile law-enforcement bureaucracy, and armed with nothing but IT skills and quick wits, Jerry must leave his keyboard comfort zone and go face-to-face with elite foreign agents and shut this attack down.